 Fig.\,\ref{Time_NumberOfDrones} shows how the control, transmission, and service times resulting from the proposed approach for different numbers of drones in the array.
 As the number of drones increases, the control time increases.
 In contrast, the transmission time (for 10 MHz bandwidth) decreases due to the increase of the array gain.
 Fig.\,\ref{Time_NumberOfDrones} shows that, by increasing the number of drones from 10 to 30, the average control time increases by 20\% while the average transmission time decreases by 36\%.
 Therefore, there is a tradeoff between the transmission time and the control time as a function of the number of drones in the array.
-In this figure, the decrease in the transmission time is more than the additional control time and, thus, the total service time decreases by increasing the number of drones.

 In Fig.\,\ref{Control_users_Vmax=300and500}, we show how the number of users impacts the control time.
 As we can see from this figure, the control time increases while serving more users.
 This is due to the fact that, for a higher number of users, the drone-array must move more in order to steer its beam toward the users.
 The control time can be reduced by increasing the maximum speed of the rotors, which is in agreement with Theorem 3.
 For instance, increasing the maximum rotors' speed from 300\,rad/s to 500\,rad/s yields around 35\% control time reduction when serving 200 users.